ibm-cloud-docs/direct-link/pricing-comparison.md

 ## Company A
 {: #company-a}

-Company “A” offers a metered offering that lends itself to cheap Ingress but significant variable pricing on Egress.
+Company “A” offers a metered offering that lends itself to cheap ingress but significant variable pricing on egress.
 * The Company “A” 10 Gbps pricing is composed of port hours at a $1,620 monthly recurring charge (MRC) plus a $.02/GB transfer fee on egress (in North America).
 * For an apples-to-apples perspective to {{site.data.keyword.cloud_notm}} Direct Link Dedicated, a Company “A” Direct Link equivalent 10 Gbps connection at 5% usage (or 170 TB) egressed in a month would cost a customer $5,020, versus $4,999 for a Direct Link 10 Gbps connection.
 Any data egress above 5% (or 170 TB) in a month would favor Direct Link’s flat rate pricing model.
 * For a more stark comparison, assuming 20% usage (or 680 TB) egressed in a month would cost a Company “A” customer $15,220 in a given month versus $4,999 for a 10 Gbps Direct Link connection.